kairosity/mp2-tunnel-focus/testing.md

 - ## addOverlay() & removeOverlay();

 __FUNCTION SUMMARY:__ This function appends a div with the class 'overlay' to the body of the page.
 This overlay sits on top of the page at z-index: 1000 effectively disabling the page contents. removeOverlay() reverses the function.

+- ## addSilentAlarm() & removeSilentAlarm()

+__FUNCTION SUMMARY:__ This function creates a silent alarm of flashing colours for users who want to be alerted in a more subtle manner.
+It works simply by removing the overlay class and adding the silent-alarm class which is defined in CSS code as an infinite animation scrolling through all the colours in the app's colour theme.
+The rather slow 15 second animation time, is to avoid strobing.
+I took the CSS for the animation structure from Zak's codepen (attributed in README).

 - ## makeElementsNotKeyboardTabbable() && makeElementKeyboardTabbableAgain();